Explore Norway on a 6 Day Road Trip

 Scenic drive from Flam to Olden, highlighting mountain views and winding roads on a Norway road trip.

-The picturesque village of Flåm sits at the end of Aurlandsfjord and is home to the Flåm Railway—one of the world’s steepest and most spectacular train journeys with panoramic views of the breathtaking Nærøyfjord landscape.
-When the train ride ends, toast the experience at Ægir Brewery.
-Inspired by Norse mythology, this popular brewery offers beer tastings and a Viking-inspired menu.
+The village of Flåm sits at the end of Aurlandsfjord, surrounded by dramatic cliffs and deep blue water.
+One of the highlights here is the Flåm Railway, often described as one of the steepest and most scenic train journeys in the world, with sweeping views over the Nærøyfjord landscape.
+After the ride, stopping at Ægir Brewery felt like the natural next step.
+Inspired by Norse mythology, the brewery offers beer tastings and a Viking-themed menu in a relaxed setting.

 Family owned and operated, Flåm Camping and Youth Hostel offers campsites, cabins and a hostel as lodging options.
 The campground is ideally situated 300 meters for the center of the village.